wuihee/cycling-safety-analysis/README.md

 - I cleaned up the code and modularized it into a [`Sensor()`](./tof_sensor/sensor.py) class.
 - Next, I wanted a way to see the data on the fly as it was being collected, and not have to wait for collection to finish before extracting the data from the Raspberry Pi.
 - I registered my Raspberry Pi for AWS IoT core, and allowed it to publish data via MQTT.
 I could then subscribe to the MQTT topic on my laptop, and see the data as it was being collected in real time.
 For this, I created a [`Publisher()`](./tof_sensor/publish.py) class and a [`subscribe`](./tof_sensor/subscribe.py) script.
+- Finally, I needed the script to autostart on boot.
+I wrote a [`main.py`](./tof_sensor/main.py) script which continuously collected and published data.
+I used a [systemd service](./tof_sensor/raspberry_pi_autostart/tof_sensor.service) to autostart my script on the Raspberry Pi.
+- At first, the autostart didn't seem to work no matter what I tried.
+I finally found that the solution was to have my script sleep for at least 20 seconds before attempt to establish a connection with MQTT.
+This was because the Raspberry Pi took a while to connect to the internet.

 ### Casing Design